 The kind of information that Google provides to us includes:

 - traffic source data or information about where website users originate whether it is organic traffic, paid search traffic, or display traffic.

 - content data or information about your behaviour on our website including the URLs of pages that you look at, and how you interact with page content.

 Due to the nature of the Google Analytics service, the information we are provided by Google is also used by that company to inform its services to us and other business users.

 We do not share our marketing data except as described with Google and that is restricted to data derived from your use of our website.
-Note also that Google is located in the US and records will be held there however Google publicly promotes the fact that it subscribes to Privacy Shield in the US which provides data protection similar to our European laws.
+This data is transferred by Google to the US and they have Standard Contractual Clauses in place to protect transferred data.

 All of our marketing activity, including Google services is undertaken in our legitimate business interests in promoting and selling our products.